dvillalobos/MSDS/README.md

 <br />

 - My second choice for Data Science special projects is Python 3.
-In my particular case, I did install Spyder and Atom with Hydrogen for local programing use, the beaty of Python, is that I was able to use a text editor in my Chromebook connected through SSH and was a ble to run the code from terminal and exploring the results in a web browser.
+In my particular case, I did install Spyder and Atom with Hydrogen for local programming use, the beauty of Python, is that I was able to use a text editor in my Chromebook connected through SSH and was able to run the code from terminal and exploring the results in a web browser.
 With Python 3, I've been able to build beautiful dashboards and websites that facilitate the communication with diverse tools such as JavaScript, Html and Database management with NoSQL for example.

 <br />

 - With Python 3, I was able to create custom containers built in Docker using diverse Linux systems, which then, I uploaded to the cloud and ran them in Amazon AWS EC2 Cloud.
-Some examples run Flask and JavaScript for website interaction with with geospatial data manipulation employing Dash and Mongo DB alongside plot.ly.
+Some examples run Flask and JavaScript for website interaction with with geospatial data manipulation employing Dash and MongoDB alongside plot.ly.

 <br />